Mythili98/BrainVasculatureAnalysis/README.md

 ## Basic Component Processing

-This will provide results of radii tapering.
+This will provide results of radial profiles and tortuosity profiles.
 This will perform skeletonization and calculates:

 Absolute and relative radius drop,